 Learning virtually can provide students and their families with unique challenges.
 Instead of physically attending classes in school, where students can interact with their teachers and peers, they are relegated to the home.
-While teachers work very hard to provide quality instruction, online learning has proven to be less than ideal for some types of learners.
+While teachers work hard to provide quality instruction, online learning has proven to be less than ideal for some learners.

 New Challenges for Teachers